alexKleider/phInfo/README.md

     1. Change user password: I've been changing the pw to `pi::root`
     2. Hostname: I suggest `rpi` (something short)
     3. Boot options:
-        We are not installing a GUI so clearly we want to boot into the CLI (command line interface) so select B1 following which you will be given another list of options and again
+        We are not installing a GUI so select B1 (boot into the command line interface) following which you will be given another list of options and again select B1 (log in required.)
-        B1: log in required is recommended.
-You could choose B2 if you wish.
     4. Localization Options:
         11 Change Locale: The default is `en_gb.UTF-8`: suitable for Great Britain.
-I choose to scroll down (with the down arrow) until encountering the asterix (*) next to `en_gb.UTF-8`, toggle with the space bar, and then continue scrolling down until coming to rest and toggling `en_us.UTF-8`.
+For the American locale, scroll down (with the down arrow) until encountering the asterix (*) next to `en_gb.UTF-8`, toggle with the space bar, and then continue scrolling down until coming to `en_us.UTF-8`.
+Toggle with the space bar again so the asterix appears.
 Here the behaviour of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow twice to land on `en_us.UTF-8`.
 Use the right arrow and then `Enter` over the `<Ok>`.
         Choose option 4 again.
         12 Change Time Zone: US, New Pacific
         13 Change Keyboard Layout:
-            generic 105-key (the default) seems to work I choose `Other` rather than the default (`English (UK)') and then select 'English (US)' There's no reason to change any of the remaining defaults.
+            generic 105-key (the default) seems to work I chose `Other` rather than the default (`English (UK)') and then select 'English (US)' There's no reason to change any of the remaining defaults.